Understanding Executive Function: What It Is and Why It Matters

 An effective daily todo list has several key characteristics:

-Realistically Sized: It contains only those tasks you can actually accomplish in one day (more or less)
+Realistically Sized: It contains only those tasks you can actually hope to accomplish in one day (more or less)

 Clearly Defined: Each task in your daily todo list should have a specific definition of "done" so that you know when to stop